On regularity of $\overline\partial$-solutions on $a_q$ domains with $C^2$ boundary in complex manifolds: A local approximate homotopy formula

-Let $E_D\colon C^0(\ov D)\to C^0_0(\cc^n)$ be the Stein extension operator such that \eq{prop-E} |Eu|_{\cc^n,r}\leq C_r(D)|u|_{D,r} \eeq where the H\"older-Zygmund norm is defined in Section~\ref{h-space}.
+where the H\"older--Zygmund norm and its equivalent norms are defined in Section~\ref{h-space}.
 Note that the extension exists for any bounded Lipschitz domain $D$.
-See~\ci{MR3961327} for a proof of the extension property and references therein.
+See~\cite{MR3961327}*{Prop.~3.11} for a proof of the extension property and references therein.

+The main purpose of this section is to derive the following approximate homotopy formula on a bounded domain that is a $C^1$ transversal intersection.